Charter/Fractional private jet market share grows to 54.3%

 Whether the Covid gains hold up in 2022 remains a big question.
 While corporate flight departments were on a slower recovery track, Part 91 activity is expected to see a strong rebound in 2022.

-While Part 91 aircraft often fly less than 200 hours per year, private jets that are part of floating fleets often clock over 1,000 flight hours.
+While Part 91 aircraft often fly fewer than 200 hours per year, private jets in floating fleets often clock over 1,000 flight hours.

 Related Articles